dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 Through looking at the results, we can see which fields are included in the data set clearly: `name`, `host_id`, `host_name`, `host_is_superhost`, `neighbourhood`, `neighbourhood_cleansed`, `beds`, `price`, and  `review_scores_rating`.

-2. show exactly 10 documents in any order, but "prettyprint" in easier to read format.
+2. show exactly 10 documents in any order, but "prettyprint" in easier to read format

 - Goal: Retrieve 10 documents from the collection listings, displaying the result in a easier-to-read format